Multiplicity one and strictly stable Allen-Cahn minimal hypersurfaces: Introduction

 \subsection{Example 3.}

-Let $\mathbb{T}^n$ be a rotationally symmetric torus having only two minimal vertical slices: $T_1$, which is unstable, and $T_0$, which is stable.
-The results of this paper (Theorem \ref{A}) show that $T_0$ is not an Allen-Cahn minimal hypersurface.
-Using this fact, the construction from Example 1 can be adapted to this case in order to show that, for every $\e$ small enough, there is a solution with nodal set two normal graphs over $T_1$.
-Therefore, $T_1$ is an Allen-Cahn minimal hypersurface with multiplicity two.
-In the non-degenerate case this last statement follows from \cite{DelPinoKowalczykWeiYang}.
-In addition, if the union $T_0\cup T_1$ is non-degenerate then it is an Allen-Cahn minimal hypersurface by \cite{PacardRitore}, since it is separating.
+Let $\mathbb{T}^n=\mathbb{T}^{n-1}\times S^1$ be a rotationally symmetric torus having only two minimal leaves: $T_1=\mathbb{T}^{n-1}\times \{a\}$, which is unstable, and $T_0=\mathbb{T}^{n-1}\times \{b\}$, which is strictly stable. \cref{zerolevelset} shows that $T_0$ is not an Allen-Cahn minimal hypersurface.
+Under enough symmetries, the construction from Example 1 can be adapted to this case in order to show that, for every $\e$ small enough, there is a solution with nodal set two normal graphs over $T_1$.
+Therefore, $T_1$ can be obtained as an Allen-Cahn minimal hypersurface with multiplicity two.
+If $T_1$ is non-degenerate case this last statement also follows from \cite{DelPinoKowalczykWeiYang}.
+If the union $T_0\cup T_1$ is non-degenerate then it can also be obtained as a multiplicity one Allen-Cahn minimal hypersurface by \cite{PacardRitore}.
+We do not know whether $T_0\cup T_1$ could be obtained with $T_0$ having multiplicity 1 and $T_0$ having odd multiplicity strictly greater than 1.